facile-it/facile-it.github.io/content/blog/eng/on-living-documentation.md

 #Internal vs external documentation

-The author distinguishes between internal documentation (placed in the code, for example via annotations or codes or near it, i.e. with README.md files) and external documentation.
-This kind of documentation can be leveraged even with the most sophisticated IDEs.
+The author distinguishes between internal documentation, i.e. placed in the code (e.g. by annotations or codes) or near the code (e.g. by README.md files), and external documentation.
+The former can be leveraged even with the most sophisticated IDEs.

-External documentation is something built from internal documentation but:
+External documentation is something built from internal documentation but that is:

-- embellished (maybe following the company’s guidelines, with the company logo, and so on)
+- Embellished (maybe following the company’s guidelines, with the company logo, and so on).
-- filtered: not every documentation should pass the code level because sometimes information is relevant only at a micro-level but becomes useless or distracting at upper levels.
+- Filtered: not every documentation should pass the code level because sometimes information is relevant only at a micro-level but becomes useless or distracting at upper levels.
 Moreover, what will be considered important for a particular audience would be noise for another.
-- sometimes transformed to speak the language of the targeted audience (thas made more readable)
+- Sometimes transformed to speak the language of the targeted audience (thus made more readable).
-- published somewhere (thus made more searchable)
+- Published somewhere (thus made more searchable).

 #So, what’s living documentation?